The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Examples of Type I Superstring Amplitudes

-To further illustrate the techniques, we evaluate a few other amplitudes of interest in this section.
-Section \ref{sec:VacTypeI} considers the one-loop contribution to the vacuum amplitude from the Ramond-Ramond sector in Type I superstring theory, while Section \ref{sec:2point} consider a two-point function of Type I string theory.
+To further illustrate the techniques, we evaluate explicitly a few other amplitudes of interest in this section.
+Section \ref{sec:VacTypeI} considers the one-loop contribution to the vacuum amplitude from the Ramond-Ramond sector in Type I superstring theory, while Section \ref{sec:2point} considers a two-point function of Type I superstring theory.
+Section \ref{sec:np2pt} further illustrates how to evaluate the non-planar two-point contributions.
+For each case, we derive expressions for the amplitude both using the Modular Regularization Method as in Eq. (\ref{equ:genformula}) and using the Circle Method as in Eq. \eqref{eq:GammaInfGen}.
+The comparison involves the integral over the regularized modular domain in terms of the generalized exponential integral and the integral over the Rademacher contour in terms of the Dedekind sum (Eq. \eqref{eq:DS}).
+Agreement between the two methods is expected for physical and mathematical reasons as Section \ref{sec:equivalence} demonstrated, yet the precise agreement provides a non-trivial check for the evaluations, which are sensitive to many details.